skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 Workshop - "SIG-DLS Seven Years on"

-Together with Simone Rebora, Joanna Byszuk, Francesca Frontini, Suzanne Mpouli, Pablo Ruiz Fabo I am organizing the ADHO SIG-DLS workshop "SIG-DLS Seven Years on" at the international conference DH2023 at Graz.
-With this workshop, the SIG-DLS would like to provide a renewed overview of the field of Digital Literary Stylistics, in ideal dialogue with the seminal workshop organized at DH2016, which allowed the constitution of the SIG.
+Together with Simone Rebora, Joanna Byszuk, Francesca Frontini, Suzanne Mpouli and Pablo Ruiz Fabo, I organized the ADHO SIG-DLS workshop “SIG-DLS Seven Years on” as part of the international conference DH2023 in Graz.
+With this workshop, the SIG-DLS aimed to provide a revised overview of the field of Digital Literary Stylistics, in exchange with the workshop at DH2016, which preceded the founding of the SIG.
 (Link)

 Uni Bielefeld has released an interview in which I talk about my new research project in the SFB1288.
 Here, Robin Aust and I are investigating how practices of comparing shaped ideas of "national literature" in German-speaking Switzerland 1850-1950.
 (Link)